johnwcowan/r7rs-work/TimeAdvancedCowan.md

-## Date and time operations
+## Date and duration operations

-This is a SRFI for date and time operations.
+This is a SRFI for date and duration operations.
-It's possible to implement parts of SRFI 19 on top of it, but it is both simpler to use and more flexible.
-All the objects discussed here (with the technical exception of time objects) are immutable.
+All the objects discussed here are immutable.
 This SRFI supports only the
 [proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).